-The Veterans' Family, Caregiver, and Survivor Advisory Committee is being established to advise the Secretary of VA on issues related to:
+The Veterans' Family, Caregiver, and Survivor Advisory Committee was established to advise the Secretary of VA on issues related to:

 (1) Veterans' families, caregivers, and survivors across all generations, relationships, and Veteran status;

-(2) The use of VA care and benefits services by Veteran's families, caregivers, and survivors, and possible adjustments to such care and benefits services;
+(2) The use of VA care, benefits and memorial services by Veteran's families, caregivers, and survivors, and possible adjustments to such care, benefits and memorial services;

 The Committee responsibilities include: